 We ride over 3000 acres of the former estate of Ashford Castle which was once the home of the Guinness family.
 Lord Ardilaun built tunnels under the roads to avoid the inconvenience of opening gates, a gesture which we much appreciate today.

 Ashford Equestrian Centre actively breeds and trains quality Connemara Ponies, Irish Draughts and Irish Sport Horses.
-The Irish Draught’s qualities of strength, sound constitution, docility and intelligence are well recognised.
+The Irish Draught’s qualities of strength, sound constitution, docility and intelligence are well recognized.
 Today the Irish Draught is sought after for its breeding qualities, being used more and more to get extra bone and substance in the progeny.

 Cong offers the tourist excellent walkways by rivers, lakes, mountains and forests.